 Bishop, an Irish American who moved to Ireland when he was 14 years old, lived in China for a year back in to learn to speak Mandarin.
 His six part documentary on the cultural experiment and experience, “Breaking China,” airs on Ireland’s national broadcaster, RTE, back in 2014.

 Bishop’s Mandarin seemed pretty impressive as he charmed the girls on the Chinese show, “One out of 100” or “Cream of The Crop,” but it was his heartfelt rendition of the Irish classic “Come Out Ye Black and Tans” (a rebel song referring to the Black and Tans, the British paramilitary police auxiliary force in Ireland during the 1920s) that really got the crowds going.

 Here’s the clip:

-* Originally published in April 2014.
+* Originally published in April 2014, updated in 2022.